-- Project area delineated on a Natural Resources Canada topographic map
+- Project area delineated on a Natural Resources Canada topographic map;

-- General location map
+- General location map; and

-- Property parcel map
+- Property parcel map.

-Aggregation of forest properties with multiple landowners is permitted under the methodology consistent with Chapter 6 of the ACR Standard, which provides guidelines for aggregating multiple landholdings into a single forest carbon project, as a means to reduce per-acre transaction costs of inventory and verification.
+Aggregation of forest properties with multiple landowners is permitted under the methodology consistent with the ACR Standard, which provides guidelines for aggregating multiple landholdings into a single forest carbon project as a means to reduce per-hectare transaction costs of inventory and verification.